jamimoor/My-five-PCI-component-definitions/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_1/pcidss_4_1-1.1.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

 <!-- Add control implementation description here for control: pcidss_4_1-1.1 -->

+Examine documentation and interview personnel to verify that security policies and operational procedures identified in Requirement 4 are managed in accordance with all elements specified in this requirement.

 ### Rules: